 Both the Roller and S-Gel pens are good writers, neither exceptional nor poor, just good no-frills pens.
 This may sound unfair, but that is my main criticism of the product.
 At around $2 per pen, I wasn’t expecting any game-changing ink technology or remarkable smoothness, but I was hoping for a little more from Sharpie.
 They have become a household name for permanent markers, and obviously, that is their main moneymaker moving forward, but these feel like just another cheap pen with the Sharpie logo on the side.
 Permanent pigment gel ink would have been a nice feature, and one I had assumed would be present.
 But as it stands currently, the Sharpie Roller and S-Gel pens are just average pens.

 If these show up in your office’s supply cabinet, by all means, give them a try.
 Beyond that, I don’t see these making it into my personal rotation.
+Big swing and a miss from Sharpie.

 Additional Note: I’m seeing a lot of reports that the S-Gel pens tend to run through ink rather quickly.
 While Sharpie hasn’t widely-launched their own refill brand, the S-Gel pens are fully compatible with Pentel EnerGel refills.
 Please refill your gel pens, when possible.